qdu-bioinfo/Coordinated-Meta-Storms/README.md

 All datasets are available at [here](http://bioinfo-ai.cn/downloads/Released_Software/Coordinated_Meta_Storms/data/).

 Due to the large file size, all dataset files have been compressed.
 Please refer to the **readme files** in each dataset folder for decompression operations.
 The **decompression of MSE dataset requires 80GB** of free space on the hard drive.
-If you want to run **MSE dataset**, it is recommended **1TB of free space on the hard drive** and **512GB RAM** in the system.
+If you want to run **MSE dataset**, it is recommended **1TB of free hard drive space** and **512GB RAM** in the system.

 # Contact